martinasassella/More_CR_Proofs_Beluga/README.md

 # More_CR_Proofs_Beluga
-A formalization of the Church-Rosser property in lambda-calculi carried out with the proof environment Beluga.
+A formalization of the Church-Rosser property in lambda-calculi carried out with the proof environment Beluga, version 1.1.1

-The directory is organized as follows:
+The main directory is organized as follows:
 ## Beta
 - beta_pfenning: standard proof of CR for $\beta$-reduction (untyped $\lambda$-calculus)
 - beta_tak: Takahashi's proof (triangle operator) of CR for $\beta$-reduction (untyped $\lambda$-calculus)
-- beta_comp: encoding directly in Beluga's meta-logic of CR for $\beta$-reduction (untyped $\lambda$-calculus)
+- beta_comp: encoding directly in Beluga's meta-logic of the standard proof of CR for $\beta$-reduction (untyped $\lambda$-calculus)
 ## Eta
 Proof of CR for $\eta$-reduction via commutation (untyped $\lambda$-calculus)
 ## Beta-Eta